How to Choose a Teacher/School

 By far your best bet,

 after vetting the school and the teacher as per above, is to visit in person.
 Talk to the teacher and to some of the students.
 Many schools offer a free introductory session.
-(Ours meets every Saturday morning and is open to all.)
+(Our free intro meets every Saturday morning.)

 Check carefully for demonstration of and emphasis upon the Tai Chi principles.